 RISE uses a 2-year uniform cycle program for the Advanced Program.
 Every 2 years RISE will switch to a new uniform kit which runs concurrently with the product life cycle offered by our sponsor Nike.
 Every RISE player must purchase 1 club approved uniform specific to the program they are joining per uniform cycle, regardless of when in the uniform cycle a player joins RISE.
 RISE uses a uniform cycle so our families get more value for their purchase rather than having to purchase a new uniform before every single season.

-The upcoming Fall 2021/Spring 2022 season(s) mark the beginning of a new 2-year uniform cycle.
+The upcoming Fall 2022/Spring 2023 season(s) mark the 2nd year of our current uniform cycle.
 As such:

 Field players should wear their Volt top, Volt short & Volt socks to training sessions